TM Hughes & Son offer domestic and commercial rewiring to the residents and business owners of Essex.

 - Green (Earth)

 If you have pre-1977 wire colours, then it’s likely you need your property rewired.
 An inspection is essential to establish if the wirings safe.
-Wiring installed before 1960 was coated in rubber which deteriorates and can leave exposed cables in places which is dangerous.
+Wiring installed before 1960 was coated in rubber which deteriorates and can leave exposed cables in dangerous places.

 If you are suffering any of the following issues with your electrical system, it could be down to faulty wiring.